 BCV is funded primarily by client deposits.
-These account for 65% of total liabilities and shareholders' equity and come in the form of savings, sight deposits, term deposits, and medium-term notes.
+These account for 61% of total liabilities and shareholders' equity and come in the form of savings, sight deposits, term deposits, and medium-term notes.

-Long-term borrowings account for 13% of total liabilities and shareholders' equity.
+Long-term borrowings account for 15% of total liabilities and shareholders' equity.
 Most long-term borrowings are mortgage-backed bonds issued through the Central Mortgage-Bond Institution, which represents a stable source of long-term funding.
-Other long-term borrowings (e.g., structured products and bonds) are made for diversification purposes.
+Other long-term borrowings are made for diversification purposes.

-Unsecured amounts due to banks make up 10% of total liabilities and shareholders' equity.
-Secured amounts due to banks (i.e., repurchase agreements) account for 2%.
+Unsecured amounts due to banks make up 13% of total liabilities and shareholders' equity.
+Secured amounts due to banks (i.e., repurchase agreements) account for 3%.

-The remaining items are shareholders' equity (6%) and other liabilities (4%).
+The remaining items are shareholders' equity (6%) and other liabilities (3%).